sairus7/OffsetBuffers.jl/README.md

 # OffsetBuffers.jl
-Array buffers with growing indexing for array data streams.

-Buffer counts items pushed to the end and uses counted value as index for last buffered data.
+Buffer counts items pushed to the end and uses counted value as index for last buffered items.

 There are two types of OffsetBuffers:
 - RollingBuffer - data items are stored in a circular fashion, same as CircularBuffer at DataStructures.jl package.